Affine chord Sobolev inequalities and radial mean bodies for functions: Affine chord Sobolev inequalities

 \begin{lem} Let $q>0$ and $K\subset\rn$ be a star-shaped set with measurable radial function and $|K|>0$.
 For a measurable function $f:\rn\rightarrow[0,\infty)$ such that

 there is

-The equality holds {if and only if} $K$ is {equivalent to} a centered ellipsoid $D$ and for almost all $r>0$, the level set $\{f\ge r\}$ has measure zero or {is homothetic to $D$} up to a set of measure zero. \end{lem}
+Equality holds {if and only if} $K$ is {equivalent to} a centered ellipsoid $D$ and for almost all $t>0$, the level set $\{f\ge t\}$ has measure zero or is homothetic to $D$ up to null sets. \end{lem}

 \begin{proof} For $z\in\mathbb{R}^n\backslash\{o\}$,

 Using the Fubini's theorem, we have

 By the Riesz rearrangement inequality, Theorem \ref{rri-cha}, we have